ppy/osu-wiki/news/2017-06-27-beatmap-spotlight-may-2017.md

 ---

 OrVid, Classic Pursuit, Chronoxia and Trigger reign supreme in the [Beatmap Spotlights](https://osu.ppy.sh/p/chart?ch=MONTH1705) of May 2017, and more to boot!
-Come check out what's in store this month, and maybe even win some osu!supporter for your trouble!
+Come check out what's in store this month, and maybe even win an osu!supporter tag for your trouble!

 ![](https://assets.ppy.sh/media/generic-header.png)